Thursday, February 20, 2025

 Get it?
 I was born without a tail, preferable for all Australian Shepherds; only one out of five are born that way!

 Hello, I am Bella.
 In the picture above, I am a Maltese Yorkie and a Morkie.
-I might be ten years old.
+I might be eleven years old.
 We are all rescues, so no one knows our ages for sure.
 I am the middle child, so I am what you would expect, with all those idiosyncrasies accompanying that!
 Being the only girl has its rewards as well as its difficulties.

 Hey, wait!
 Please don't forget me!
 I am Chance, pictured above, a Bichon Frise!
-I am 12-ish years old, so they think, and the eldest, and I like getting up early with mom and Aussie.
+I am 13-ish years old, so they think, and the eldest, and I like getting up early with mom and Aussie.
 Bella sleeps late with Dad, till after seven most days, even later sometimes!

 I enjoy a good tug-a-war on the ropes Dad had twisted for Aussie and me, and sometimes even Bella plays, too!
 I was the last to be adopted on January 23, 2020.